aerogo/pixy/README.md

 ## Syntax
 Pixy syntax is heavily inspired by Pug (formerly known as Jade) with some enforced limitations.

 A pixy template is a collection of components.
-Therefore you can only define `component` on the top level:
+Therefore you can only define `component`s on the top level:

 ```jade
 component Hello(person string)